Maurice | 1987

 The Black Friar is a real gem.
 Sitting on a small triangular plot at the northern end of Blackfriars Bridge, it's a Victorian pub, built on the site of the Dominican Priory which gave its name to the area.
 The interior is a delirious fantasy of coloured marble, with copper bas-reliefs of industrious monks, admonishing the drinkers with stern little homilies: "Finery is foolery", "Haste is slow".
 It can get a bit crowded with the after-office crowd: best to visit on a quiet afternoon, or check out its unique architecture.
 The bar is also featured in Michael Winner's 1978 British remake of Raymond Chandler's The Big Sleep, with Robert Mitchum as Philip Marlowe.

 The family meal, before Clive sets off for the Continent, is in the extravagantly gilt Grill Room of the Hotel Café Royal, 68 Regent Street, W1.
 Opened in 1865, Oscar Wilde and George Bernard Shaw dined here.
 It’s where Jack Hawkins assembles his crew in the 1960 caper The League of Gentlemen, and where Rupert Graves celebrates his new post in Louis Malle’s 1992 melodrama Damage.
-The old Café Royal closed down in 2008 and has been converted into the Hotel Café Royal, where the Grill Room lives on the Oscar Wilde Bar,
+The old Café Royal closed down in 2008 and has been converted into the Hotel Café Royal, where the Grill Room lives on as the Oscar Wilde Bar.

 Clive’s European travels take him to the Greek theatre at Segesta, near Castellammare in northwest Sicily.
 Sited on a hilltop, Monte Barbaro, the wonderful views from the semicircular theatre rendered stage scenery unnecessary, as you can see for yourself during the summer months, when the theatre is used as a venue for plays, concerts and other events.